 Let’s face it – the holidays can be a crazy time.
 We may joke about venturing into the holiday hustle, but in reality, we all need more help during the holidays.
-They are full of family, fun and excitement but also full of longer to-do lists, special meals to make, people to entertain, gifts to choose and money to spend.
+The holidays are full of family, fun, and excitement but that translates to longer to-do lists, special meals to make, people to entertain, gifts to choose from, and money to spend.
 Whew!
 Just thinking about all of that can be intimidating and overwhelming!
 Having a supportive and encouraging partner is important all year round but that need is amplified during times of increased stress and demands…like the holidays.

 It’s important to ask for help in a productive way, but that’s not always an easy thing to do.
 People struggle to ask for what they need for lots of different reasons.
 Some fear being told no, being judged, or being rejected.
 Some people feel guilty or ashamed if they have to ask for help.
 Others are people pleasers and feel the need to “be perfect” and have it all together.

-Women report more stress during than holidays than men and tend to feel like most of the pressure falls on them to plan and prepare for festivities or travel.
+Women report more stress during holidays than men and tend to feel like most of the pressure falls on them to plan and prepare for festivities.
 Regardless of your gender or the pressures you feel – everybody needs something.
 Tell yourself you deserve to enjoy the holidays too and it’s okay to ask for what you need.
-Here are four common things we think people need more of during the holidays and how to ask for them.
+Here are four common things people need more of during the holidays…and how to ask for them.

 There’s simply more to do during the holidays.
 There is still work, kids, chores, errands, and life demands in addition to holiday decorating, entertaining, shopping and planning.
 No one can do all of that alone.
 Don’t be afraid to ask your partner for help.
 Decide which things you can let go of and allow them to help you with those things.
 You’ll be less stressed and feel closer when you operate as a team.